kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 `Sanitized CSIDriverName` is CSI driver name that does not contain dangerous character and can be used as annotation name.
 It can follow the same pattern that we use for [volume plugins](https://git.k8s.io/kubernetes/pkg/util/strings/escape.go#L27).
 Too long or too ugly driver names can be rejected, i.e. all components described in this document will report an error and won't talk to this CSI driver.
 Exact sanitization method is implementation detail (SHA in the worst case).

-Upon initialization of the external “CSI volume driver”, some external component must call the CSI method `GetNodeId` to get the mapping from Kubernetes Node names to CSI driver NodeID.
-It must then add the CSI driver NodeID to the `csi.volume.kubernetes.io/nodeid` annotation on the Kubernetes Node API object.
-The key of the annotation must be `csi.volume.kubernetes.io/nodeid`.
+Upon initialization of the external “CSI volume driver”, some external component must call the CSI method `GetNodeId` to get the mapping from Kubernetes Node names to CSI driver NodeID and the associated AccessibleTopology.
+It must then update the Kubernetes Node API object with the CSI driver NodeID as the `csi.volume.kubernetes.io/nodeid` annotation and AccessibleTopology as labels.
+The key of the NodeID annotation must be `csi.volume.kubernetes.io/nodeid`.
 The value of the annotation is a JSON blob, containing key/value pairs for each CSI driver.
 For example:
 ```
 csi.volume.kubernetes.io/nodeid: "{ \"driver1\": \"name1\", \"driver2\": \"name2\" }
 ```

 This will enable the component that will issue `ControllerPublishVolume` calls to use the annotation as a mapping from cluster node ID to storage node ID.
+There are no hard restrictions on the label format, but for the format to be used by the recommended setup, please refer to [Topology Representation in Node Objects](#topology-representation-in-node-objects).

 To enable easy deployment of an external containerized CSI volume driver, the Kubernetes team will provide a sidecar "Kubernetes CSI Helper" container that can manage the unix domain socket registration and NodeId initialization.
 This is detailed in the “Suggested Mechanism for Deploying CSI Drivers on Kubernetes” section below.